 Parks Canada operates an amazing array of National Historic Sites in the Klondike.
 In the course of your visit you might choose to explore the town while hearing tales of exhilarating adventures from lively interpreters in period costume, then venture into the Klondike goldfields that stoked a feverish stampede of fortune-hunters.
 Or you might rather experience stories of famous Dawson City’s writers: Robert Service, Pierre Berton or Jack London; step on board the S.S.
 Keno; or just relax on at the Commissioner’s Residency veranda surrounded by pristine gardens.
 Whatever your style, Parks Canada and Klondike National Historic Sites has something for you!
 (Photo © CTC/F. Mueller)

-The two part presentation lasts approximately one hour.
+The presentation uses a light-hearted storytelling style and lasts approximately one hour

 Built in 1900, the Old Log Church and Rectory are among the oldest buildings in Whitehorse.
 Today, the church's exhibits and interactive displays tell stories about the early days of missionaries, whalers, explorers and Yukon First Nations.
 The impressive collection of artifacts, including a unique collection of Inuvialuit articles from Herschel Island, and numerous historic photographs offer a great way for visitors to learn about the early contact between Europeans and the Yukon's First Nations people.
 The museum is also the best place to hear about the legendary "Bishop Who Ate His Boots!"
 The museum gift shop is open daily.
 It has a good selection of books and locally-made products unique to the museum.

-The Teslin Tlingit Heritage Center welcomes visitors to participate in the day-to-day life of the Tlingit people whose traditions are reflected in every aspect of the facility.
+The Teslin Tlingit Heritage Centre welcomes visitors to participate in the day-to-day life of the Tlingit people whose traditions are reflected in every aspect of the facility.
 This striking building on the shores of Teslin Lake houses the Great Hall, home of the Clan Governance for the Teslin Tlingit people.
 Interpretive displays feature masks and artifacts that explain two centuries of Tlingit history and the culture of the Inland Tlingit people.
 Visit the gift shop/gallery for authentic Tlingit art.

 Photo credit: YG

-Reproduction services are available for textual material, photographs, maps, sound recordings and videos.
+Reproduction services are available for textual material, photographs, maps, sound recordings, and videos.